Mass Adoption Of Bitcoin – What Do We Miss?

 Bitcoin is predicted to skyrocket in terms due to its scarcity of price according to John McAfee.

 Bitcoin can be acquired in several ways.
-You can buy it for traditional currency via an exchange like Wunderbit.
+You can buy bitcoin for traditional currency like euro or US dollars from an exchange like Wunderbit that offers the best exchange rates.
 You can earn it in exchange for goods and services.
 Or you can mine it by joining a mining pool.
 But now that you have your Bitcoin – what can you do with it?

 The second method can be used in virtually any store.
-Companies like Cryptopay, SpectroCoin, and Cash.app by Square Inc. offer cryptocurrency payment cards.
+Companies like Wirex, SpectroCoin, and Cash.app by Square Inc. offer cryptocurrency payment cards for bitcoin users.
 These cards look just like the Visa or MasterCard you have in your wallet and act in much the same way.
 When you make a payment, some of your Bitcoin is converted into fiat currency and sent to the vendor.
 This is by far the most convenient way of using Bitcoin in the real world since it can be used almost anywhere.

 As we have explained above, Bitcoin is quite functional as a currency.
 The main hurdle impeding universal adoption of Bitcoin isn’t that you can't spend it – it’s that you don't earn your salary in it.
 After all, if you get paid in fiat currency, why would you convert it to Bitcoin to do your grocery shopping?